au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-seL4CP doesn't provide such a mechanism, the alternatives and current workaround is discussed in [Build](#build).
+Microkit doesn't provide such a mechanism, the alternatives and current workaround is discussed in [Build](#build).

 Thread attributes (e.g., priority, budget, period CPU affinity) are also considered a type of attribute in CAmkES:
 ```c {#thread_attr}